поля заголовка протокола в OpenFlow и Open vSwitch (protocol header fields in OpenFlow and Open vSwitch)

 Reserved for the OpenFlow specification.

-0xffff (OFPXMC_EXPERIMENTER
+0xffff (OFPXMC_EXPERIMENTER)

 Experimental use.

-is 0xffff, the OXM header is extended to 64 bits by
+When class is 0xffff, the OXM header is extended to 64 bits by

-using the first 32 bits of the body as an experimenter
+using the first 32 bits of the body as an experimenter field

 whose most significant byte is zero and whose remaining bytes are